ytaki0801/PureLISP.sh/README.md

 * Built-in functions in Pure LISP: `cons`, `car`, `cdr`, `atom`, `eq`
 * Built-in functions not in Pure LISP: `length` to treat lists as numbers
 * Special forms: `quote`, `cond` and lexically scoped `lambda`
-* Special form `def` to bind variables in global environment with quoted values
+* Special form `def` to bind variables in global environment
 * Simple S-expression input and output functions
 * Simple REPL with `exit` command and `-s` prompt suppression mode